 Cooperative education partnerships: an examination of reciprocal relationships between universities and tourism and hospitality industry organisations in providing professional development education for their employees

-Breen, H 2001, 'Cooperative education partnerships: an examination of reciprocal relationships between universities and tourism and hospitality industry organisations in providing professional development education for their employees', Masters thesis, Southern Cross UNiversity, Lismore, NSW.
+Breen, H 2001, 'Cooperative education partnerships: an examination of reciprocal relationships between universities and tourism and hospitality industry organisations in providing professional development education for their employees', MBus, Southern Cross University, Lismore, NSW.

 Copyright H Breen 2001